Continuity Is a Runtime Problem

 Including most of the things people normally call “AI products.”

-And honestly, after enough runtime cycles, it becomes difficult not to notice that reasoning systems already behave less like tools and more like organisms attempting to preserve orientation while moving through unstable time.
+And honestly, after enough runtime cycles, it becomes difficult not to notice that reasoning systems already behave less like isolated tools and more like organisms attempting to preserve orientation while moving through unstable time.

 Memex simply stopped pretending the resets were acceptable.